Avoid Late Fees Checklist

 If the student is a New York State resident taking at least 12 credits this semester and has applied for the NYS Tuition Assistance Program (TAP), the award is already included in her TOTAL GRANT.
 If she does not have a TOTAL GRANT, send Bursar your NYS TAP award certificate each semester and the Bursar Worksheet showing the deduction for TAP.

 If you have already advised Financial Aid of any outside awards you expect to receive, these are already included in the TOTAL GRANT amount, if any, on your invoice.
 However, if you have not advised Financial Aid of an outside award, do NOT deduct it without first speaking with Financial Aid at (212) 854-2154; follow their instructions.
 Send your outside award documentation to both Financial Aid and Bursar.

 Third Party Payment

 If a third party (e.g. parent’s employer) pays any part of the student's bill, return the Bursar Worksheet with authorization for billing the third party to the Bursar before the payment deadline.

 Barnard’s payment plan is administered by a third party, Tuition Management Systems (TMS) at barnard.afford.com.
-There is a $95 fee for using the service.
+There is a $50 fee each semester for using the service.
 Note that TMS does not have access to your balance at Barnard and will not adjust the amount you budget without specific instructions.
 If you enroll in the TMS plan before we print your bill, your plan will already be deducted from Barnard's invoice.
 If our bill still shows a balance after the deduction for TMS, your plan does not cover all charges.

 JTS Dual Degree Program